-Changing and variable climate is expected to have a significant impact on agriculture in both developed and developing countries.
-Models help generate information on the type and magnitude of likely impacts.
-However, there are multiple crop and economic models providing divergent results on where impacts will be felt as well as the severity of these impacts.
-Further, there may also be locations where the impacts may be beneficial.
-The lack of consistent impact data reduces the ability of governments to plan responses to climate variability and change in relation to agriculture and food security.
-It also reduces effective decision-making on adaptation finance allocations.
-Founded in 2010 by a group of US and international agricultural modelers, the Agricultural Model Intercomparison and Improvement Program has grown to encompass a global community of more than 600 agricultural modelers addressing these major questions.
-This charter provides the basis by which the Agricultural Model Intercomparison and Improvement Program operates and establishes standards and protocols for agricultural modeling.
+This charter provides the basis by which the Agricultural Model Intercomparison and Improvement Program operates and establishes standards and protocols for agricultural and food systems modeling.
 This includes ways to initiate new activities and develop regional partnerships.
 The goal is to incorporate key drivers affecting food security so as to improve coordinated global and regional assessments.
-AgMIP also addresses the requirements for innovative agricultural models of the future – including improved simulation of agricultural systems and adaptations important to sustainable food security in both developed and developing regions.
+AgMIP also addresses the requirements for innovative agricultural models of the future – including improved simulation of agricultural systems and adaptations important to sustainable food systems in both developed and developing regions.

-The mission of AgMIP is to significantly improve agricultural models and scientific and technological capabilities for assessing impacts of climate variability and change and other driving forces on agriculture, food security, and poverty at local to global scales.
+The mission of AgMIP is to significantly improve agricultural models and scientific and technological capabilities for assessing the sustainability of agricultural systems, including impacts of climate variability and change and other driving forces on agriculture, food security, and poverty at local to global scales.
 To enable this mission, the goal is to create a next-generation knowledge platform for agricultural modeling worldwide.

 Specific AgMIP objectives are to:

-Incorporate state-of-the-art climate, crop, and agricultural economic model improvements into coordinated regional and global assessments of future climate impacts.
+- Incorporate state-of-the-art climate, crop, and agricultural economic model improvements into coordinated regional and global assessments of current and future climate impacts.

 Overview of AgMIP

 Central to all AgMIP activities are models of agricultural systems, including crops, livestock, and economics.
-The activities include intercomparison of multiple agricultural models, evaluation and model improvement, development of improved methodologies for integrated assessments of impacts and adaptation, and the performance of integrated assessments at local to regional to global scales.
+The activities include intercomparison of multiple agricultural models; evaluation and model improvement; development of improved methodologies for integrated assessments of impacts and adaptation, including in response to stakeholder needs and perspectives; and, the performance of integrated assessments at local to regional to global scales.

 The AgMIP community collaborates in the comparison and improvement of agricultural models and develops ways in which they can be used to evaluate likely changes in crop production and economic conditions under current and future climate, farming, and societal conditions.
-Analyses of the agricultural impacts of climate variability and climate change, and of adaptation options require a trans-disciplinary effort to consistently link state-of-the-art climate scenarios to agricultural systems models.
+Analyses of the agricultural impacts of climate variability and climate change, and of adaptation options require a trans-disciplinary, stakeholder inclusive effort to consistently link decision contexts withstate-of-the-art climate scenarios and agricultural systems models.

 AgMIP accomplishes its mission through collaborative scientific research and coordinated assessments, with outcomes including peer-reviewed publications, reports to policymakers, interdisciplinary training on multi-model approaches, web-based information and tools, and regional and global workshops and conferences.
-One of AgMIP’s aims is to provide a state-of-the-art knowledge platform – a truly global public good – to project future food security under changing climatic, technological, and societal conditions and to develop and test adaptation strategies in both developing and developed countries.
+One of AgMIP’s aims is to provide a state-of-the-art knowledge platform – a truly global public good – to project future food security under changing climatic, technological, and societal conditions and to develop, test and report effective adaptation strategies in both developing and developed countries.

 The community-driven approach has resulted in unprecedented gains by scientists in the advancement of agricultural systems modeling and access to effective methodologies for anticipating likely future scenarios of food availability.
 AgMIP is dedicated to enabling scientists in vulnerable regions, especially in the developing countries, to participate in the research processes by which such gains are made.

-AgMIP is a international partnership program anchored in the United States Department of Agriculture (USDA) and implemented collaboratively with a suite of insightful and committed donors, national and regional partner programs, and members.
+AgMIP is an international partnership program, initiated with support from the United States Department of Agriculture (USDA), and implemented collaboratively with a suite of insightful and committed donors, national and regional partner programs, and members.

 AgMIP’s Role in Ensuring Future Food Security

 Agriculture is one of the important sectors most vulnerable to the impacts of climate change.
 This is due both to direct impacts on agricultural productivity and to indirect impacts such as changes in water availability, pests and diseases, and land use.
-Climate change is projected to reduce global agricultural production and increase its annual variation, leading to an intensification of the risks of hunger and malnutrition.
+Climate change is projected to reduce global agricultural production, shift nutritional characteristics of key staple crops, and increase its annual variation, leading to an intensification of the risks of hunger and malnutrition.
 The 4th Assessment of the Intergovernmental Panel on Climate Change (IPCC) confirmed that many of these impacts are likely to be felt severely in developing countries, where even a slight warming is projected to decrease yields in seasonally dry and low-latitude regions (IPCC, 2007).